angular/angular/aio/content/guide/router-tutorial-toh.md

 That method could return a `Promise`, an `Observable`, or a synchronous return value.

 The `CrisisService.getCrisis()` method returns an observable in order to prevent the route from loading until the data is fetched.
-The `Router` guards require an observable to `complete`, which means it has emitted all of its values.
-You use the `take` operator with an argument of `1` to ensure that the `Observable` completes after retrieving the first value from the Observable returned by the `getCrisis()` method.

 If it doesn't return a valid `Crisis`, then return an empty `Observable`, cancel the previous in-progress navigation to the `CrisisDetailComponent`, and navigate the user back to the `CrisisListComponent`.
 The updated resolver service looks like this: